orbeon/orbeon-forms-doc/Form Runner ~ Supported Languages.md

 - F: full support
 - P: partial support
 - N: no support

+See also [[Localizing Orbeon Forms|Contributors-~-Localizing-Orbeon-Forms]] for information about how to localize Form Builder and Form runner in additional languages.
+Your contributions are welcome!

 ### As of Orbeon Forms 4.6.2 and 4.7